tweag/python-monorepo-example/content/blog/2022-01-14-trustix-trees/index.md

 The way the append-only log works is somewhat similar to Git commits.
 In a Git repository, each commit is given a hash, which depends on its content and on the previous commits.
-If you modify an earlier commit X (and `push --force`) then all the commits after X see their hash change, and anybody who has a reference to one of theses commits will immediately notice that the branch has been modified.
+If you modify an earlier commit X (and `push --force`) then all the commits after X see their hash change, and anybody who has a reference to one of these commits will immediately notice that the branch has been modified.
 Therefore, a Git branch acts as a verifiably append only log of commits.

 Trustix logs are similar, except that they use a tree structure, called a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), instead of a chain.